- Overview of Cancer

 Two other commonly used treatment methods are:

-- chemotherapy - powerful cancer-killing medication
+- chemotherapy - powerful cancer-killing medicines

 - radiotherapy - the controlled use of high-energy X-rays